 Just think!
 What if the car didn’t make it to the shoulder?
 What could I have done?
 Just got out and ran across the highway?
 I couldn’t stay!
 The car would have gotten hit for sure.

-A few days later, we decided the cost of the repairs were not worth it.
+A few days later, we decided the cost of the repairs was not worth it.
 The car no longer felt safe.
 How much more money was I really going to dump into it?

 I’ve wanted to own a Honda for a long time.
 I initially learned about their brand at a young age because of their robot division, famous for ASIMO: one of the most advanced robots in the whole world.